iomatix/Lugormod-X/__example_config/externvars.md

   Allows Force User to extend HP capacity per level, 0 is blocking that feature.
 - **lmd_profession_fee** 1350 is default.

   It's Credits cost of the profession change.
-If is smaller thant this value it will take all CR belonging to the player.
+If credits value is smaller than this value it will take all CR belonging to the player.
 - **lmd_exp_for_level** 450 is default.

   This value is used to calcuate how many experience points player will need to gain next level.